 Have you ever visited Seattle, Washington?
 If not, you’re missing out!
 Seattle is a vibrant city located in the Pacific Northwest, on the West Coast of the United States.
-Often called The Emerald City, it’s a bustling city with lots of fun and interesting things to do.
+Often called The Emerald City, here are the most fun and interesting things to do in Seattle.

 From exploring the Seattle Waterfront to taking a sunrise hot air balloon ride over the city, wandering through the Chinatown international district, and spending time outdoors in the stunning natural surroundings, there’s something for everyone in Seattle.
 Not to mention the wide selection of fresh seafood, craft beer, and coffee!

 Whether you’re into history, art, gourmet food, nature, or just want to have a good time; you’re in for a good time when it comes to visiting this famous city.
 So put on your raincoat and explore everything Seattle has to offer!

 Seattle CityPASS is the best way to see Seattle’s top attractions.
 Save up to 50% off admission to the best attractions in Seattle, including the Space Needle, Seattle Aquarium, Argosy Cruises Harbor Tour, Woodland Park Zoo, and more.

 Your guide will take you through three of the passageways, sharing stories and historical tidbits along the way.
 You'll get a glimpse of what life was like in Seattle during the late 19th and early 20th centuries, and you may even spot some vestiges of the city's original street grid.

 Explore the best of Seattle in just one day.
 With a local guide at the wheel, you'll benefit from photo opportunities and informative commentary about the Emerald City's most iconic landmarks.

 - Most significant landmark – The Space Needle

 - Best park – Kerry Park

 - Best free activity – Pike Place Market